Skip to content ↓

 • To understand stereotypes, assumptions and online information.

-As spellers, we will:
+As artists, we will:

 As mathematicians, we will: